In the fall and winter landscapes, it can be a challenge to keep the yard or garden interesting and color plentiful.

-This cultivar, bred in New Zealand by Les Jury, is a hybrid cross between C. japonica and C. saluenensis that blooms between late fall and early spring.
+This cultivar, bred in New Zealand by Les Jury, is a hybrid cross between C. japonica, C. chrysantha, and C. williamsii that blooms between late fall and early spring in Zones 7-9.

-‘Jury’s Yellow’ can be a profuse bloomer, with a rounded to upright growing habit reaching eight to twelve feet in height, and dense, deep green foliage, create a truly eye-catching contrast that will stand out in your landscaping.
+‘Jury’s Yellow’ can be a profuse bloomer, with a rounded to upright growing habit reaching eight to twelve feet in height, and dense, deep green foliage, creating a truly eye-catching contrast that will stand out in your landscaping.

-The widely popular C. japonica ‘Professor Sargent’ offers deep red, peony form flowers, that bloom between November and March, adding color and interest to the garden.
+The popular C. japonica ‘Professor Sargent’ cultivar offers deep red, peony form flowers, that bloom between November and March, adding color and interest to the garden.

-With a vigorous growth habit and extended bloom season, this cultivar is often used in hedgerows, or grown as a specimen plant, in USDA Hardiness Zones 8-10.
+With a vigorous growth habit and extended bloom season, this cultivar is often used in hedgerows, or grown as a specimen plant, in Zones 8-10.
 Shrubs reach mature heights of 12-15 feet.

 ‘Professor Sargent’ is also suitable for container planting.

 One of the most popular fall-blooming varieties, the dark pink, semi-double blossoms of C. sasanqua ‘Shi Shi Gashira’ are just what fall-foraging pollinators are looking for.

-This cultivar has a compact growth habit than other larger varieties, and more sun tolerance, especially as plants mature.
+This cultivar has a more compact growth habit than other varieties, and more sun tolerance, especially as plants mature.

 Plants in #3 containers are available from Nature Hills Nursery.